timscargill/ARStats/README.md

 # Use Instructions

+Operation of ARStats can be divided into two phases.
+The 'Map' phase consists of moving the AR device to detect a virtual plane.
+The 'Place' phase consists of placing the original virtual object, performing a movement, and placing the reference virtual object.

 'Map' Phase:
 1) Move around to detect a plane (transparent grey object).
 2) The green circle shows you where the virtual object will be placed, located at the point a vector from the center of the screen first intersects a plane.

-*During the mapping phase environment data (light and camera image) are sampled after 50 frames, and every 100 frames thereafter.*
+*During the 'Map' phase environment data (light and camera image) are sampled after 50 frames, and every 100 frames thereafter.*

 'Place' Phase: